nyhave/VideoTinder/README.md

 ## Push Notifications

-This project uses Firebase Cloud Messaging to deliver updates.
-Notifications are sent using the HTTP **v1** API, authenticated with a service account.
-On Netlify you can either provide the path to your service account JSON via the `GOOGLE_APPLICATION_CREDENTIALS` environment variable or store the JSON itself in `FIREBASE_SERVICE_ACCOUNT_JSON`.
-The legacy `FCM_SERVER_KEY` is no longer used.
+Firebase Cloud Messaging delivers updates on Android and desktop browsers.
+Notifications are sent using the HTTP **v1** API authenticated with a service account.
+Provide the service account path via `GOOGLE_APPLICATION_CREDENTIALS` or store the JSON in `FIREBASE_SERVICE_ACCOUNT_JSON`.

-In this repository, a Netlify Function (`netlify/functions/send-push.js`) handles delivery.
-The function reads stored push tokens from Firestore and uses the Firebase Admin SDK to send notifications via the v1 API.
-Trigger it by making a `POST` request to `/.netlify/functions/send-push` with a JSON body containing a `body` field and optional `title`.
+`netlify/functions/send-push.js` sends FCM messages to tokens stored in Firestore.
+Trigger it with a `POST` request containing a `body` and optional `title`.

-A small helper page (`netlify/functions/index.html`) lets you trigger a test notification directly from the deployed site.
-It posts the title and body to `/.netlify/functions/send-push` and shows the result.
+For iOS PWAs, Safari only supports the standard Web Push API.
+A separate function (`netlify/functions/send-webpush.js`) sends notifications using VAPID keys defined in `WEB_PUSH_PUBLIC_KEY` and `WEB_PUSH_PRIVATE_KEY`.
+Subscriptions are stored in the `webPushSubscriptions` collection.

+The helper page (`netlify/functions/index.html`) posts data to `/.netlify/functions/send-push` for FCM tokens.
+To test Web Push on iOS, post to `/.netlify/functions/send-webpush` instead.